GuruMaps/iOSManual/03-settings.md

 ### Default Styles {#defaultStyles}

-To set a color for GPS tracks and category for bookmarks used by default, go to app Settings &gt; Default Styles.

 #### Default track style

 Selected style is a default line style for the newly recorded and imported GPS tracks: